-- One, if the numerator (line 2) is positive, the denominator (line 3) is zero or negative, and adjusted federal taxable income (line 1) is positive. - One, if the numerator (line 2) is negative, the denominator (line 3) is zero or positive, and adjusted federal taxable income (line 1) is negative. - Line 6.
-Premiums Written on Property and Risks, Other Than Life Insurance, Located Outside Wisconsin Enter the direct premiums written on all property and risks other than life insurance, where the subject of insurance was resident, located, or to be performed outside Wisconsin. - Line 7.
-Premiums Written on Property and Risks, Other Than Life Insurance, Wherever Located Enter the total direct premiums written on all property and risks, other than life insurance, wherever located during the taxable year. - Line 8.
-Payroll, Exclusive of Life Insurance Payroll, Paid Outside Wisconsin Compensation is paid outside Wisconsin if (a) the individual's service is performed entirely outside Wisconsin; (b) the individual's service is performed both in and outside Wisconsin, but the service performed in Wisconsin is incidental to the individual's service outside Wisconsin; or (c) some service is performed outside Wisconsin and the base of operations is outside Wisconsin (or if there is no base of operations, the place from which the service is directed or controlled is outside Wisconsin, or the base of operations or the place from which the service is directed or controlled isn't in any state in which some part of the service is performed, but the individual's residence is outside Wisconsin).
+■ Line 6.
+Premiums Written on Property and Risks, Other Than Life Insurance, Located Outside Wisconsin - Enter the direct premiums written on all property and risks other than life insurance, where the subject of insurance was resident, located, or to be performed outside Wisconsin.

+■ Line 7.
+Premiums Written on Property and Risks, Other Than Life Insurance, Wherever Located - Enter the total direct premiums written on all property and risks, other than life insurance, wherever located during the taxable year.

+■ Line 8.
+Payroll, Exclusive of Life Insurance Payroll, Paid Outside Wisconsin - Compensation is paid outside Wisconsin if (a) the individual's service is performed entirely outside Wisconsin; (b) the individual's service is performed both in and outside Wisconsin, but the service performed in Wisconsin is incidental to the individual's service outside Wisconsin; or (c) some service is performed outside Wisconsin and the base of operations is outside Wisconsin (or if there is no base of operations, the place from which the service is directed or controlled is outside Wisconsin, or the base of operations or the place from which the service is directed or controlled is outside Wisconsin, or the base of operations or the place from which the service is performed, but the individual's residence is outside Wisconsin).
 Include management or service fees paid to a related corporation for services performed outside Wisconsin.
-Exclude payments made to independent contractors. - Line 9.
-Payroll, Exclusive of Life Insurance Payroll, Paid Everywhere Enter the total payroll, excluding life insurance payroll, paid everywhere in the taxable year.
+Exclude payments made to independent contractors.

+■ Line 9.
+Payroll, Exclusive of Life Insurance Payroll, Paid Everywhere - Enter the total payroll, excluding life insurance payroll, paid everywhere in the taxable year.
 Include management or service fees paid to a related corporation for the performance of personal services.
-Exclude payments made to independent contractors. - Line 13.
-Average of Premium and Payroll Percentages Divide line 12 by 2.
-You can't omit a factor that isn't employed in producing taxable income. - Line 16.
-Wisconsin Net Business Loss Carryforward Enter any Wisconsin net business loss sustained in any of the taxable years 1983 through 1997 to the extent not offset by other items of Wisconsin income in the loss year and by Wisconsin net business income of any year between the loss year and the current taxable year.
+Exclude payments made to independent contractors.

+■ Line 13.
+Average of Premium and Payroll Percentages - Divide line 12 by 2.
+You can't omit a factor that isn't employed in producing taxable income.

+■ Line 16.
+Wisconsin Net Business Loss Carryforward - Enter any Wisconsin net business loss sustained in any of the taxable years 1984 through 1998 to the extent not offset by other items of Wisconsin income in the loss year and by Wisconsin net business income of any year between the loss year and the current taxable year.